 Whether your goal is short-term and small, such as doing one random act of kindness per day or long-term and grandiose, like solving world hunger, you need to designate specific, actionable steps that you can take in order to reach your goals.

-Make sure your goals are difficult enough to motivate you and pique your interest but not so laborious that you realistically have no chance of achieving them.
+Make sure your goals are difficult enough to motivate you and pique your interest but not so laborious that you really have no chance of achieving them.

 For example, setting the goal to become a world-class air pilot compared to setting the goal to literally fly like a bird are two entirely different goals.
 And finally, you need to always check back on your goals to ensure you are on the right track to accomplishing them.
 It is meaningless to set goals that you have no intention of meeting.